 And that downtime was another problem.
 Booksy knew that being reliant on monolithic architecture and an on-prem setup meant that their application wasn’t particularly resilient.
 A bug or error with one application service could conceivably take out the entire application globally.
 So could a backhoe accidentally cutting an internet line into their datacenter.

-To continue growing their user base while delivering a quality customer experience Booksy needed a cloud-first approach that would allow them to scale without hurting performance or compromising the time needed to support the application features.
-Booksy chose to use Google Cloud and CockroachDB.
-With this combination Booksy could shift from a legacy architecture to a microservices architecture and make sure their services are online and available all over the world all the time.
+To continue growing their user base while delivering a quality customer experience, Booksy needed a cloud-first approach that would allow them to scale without hurting performance or compromising the time needed to support the application features.
+To accomplish that, they Google Cloud and CockroachDB.

 “The most important thing about CockroachDB is that it provides a resilient database at planetary scale without the need of manual management and sharding.
 And we like their backup and restore features and point in time recovery.” - Pawel

 “Scalability is a big factor because our customers are experiencing huge spikes around the holidays and we need to scale our infrastructure and our database and Cockroach helps us to achieve it.” -Adrian Jarczynski, Lead DevOps Engineer, Booksy